Mohit-robo/end-to-end-deployment/README.md

 ### **Step 2: Data Gathering**

 The URL to the dataset is mentioned in the configs in this [file](wasteDetection/constant/training_pipeline/__init__.py).
-You can change the URL to your dataset incsae you want to use another custom dataset
+You can change the URL to your dataset in case you want to use another custom dataset

 ### **Logging and Exception Handling**